 Four Democrats entered the attorney general race: Rochelle Garza, a former American Civil Liberties Union attorney who successfully sued former President Donald Trump’s administration to secure an abortion for a detained migrant teenager; Houston attorney Mike Fields; former Galveston Mayor Joe Jaworski; and Lee Merritt, a civil rights attorney who represents families of Black people killed by police, both in Texas and across the nation.

 Other statewide races on the March primary ballot include: agriculture commissioner, land office commissioner, a seat on the Railroad Commission; and multiple Texas Supreme Court and Texas appeals court justice seats.

 State Reps.
 Lina Ortega and Joe Moody also did not draw Democratic opponents for their respective Texas House District 77 and District 78 seats.
-Ortega and Moody face no Republican challengers for these races.
+Ortega, Moody and Blanco face no Republican challengers for these races.

 Incumbent state Rep. Mary González will face former Socorro City Councilman Rene Rodriguez in the House District 75 Democratic primary.
 There are no GOP challengers for this seat.

 Incumbent state Reps.
 Art Fierro and Claudia Ordaz Perez will meet in House District 79’s Democratic primary after Ordaz Perez decided to challenge him rather than Ortega.
 The Texas Legislature redrew Ortega’s district to include much of Ordaz Perez’s current territory.
 There also aren’t any GOP challengers in this race.

 House District 74 incumbent state Rep. Eddie Morales, D-Eagle Pass, whose seat now includes parts of northeast El Paso County, will not face a Democratic challenger, but will face Republican Katherine Parker of Alpine in November’s general election.